dondealban/tutorial-qgis-maxent/README.md

 ## Download and Installation

 #### Software
-For this tutorial, download and install [QGIS](http://www.qgis.org/en/site/forusers/download.html) and [MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent/), both of which are free and open-source software.
-For QGIS, download the version compatible with your machine's operating system.
+For this tutorial, download and install [QGIS](http://www.qgis.org/en/site/forusers/download.html), [R](https://www.r-project.org), and [MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent/), all of which are free and open-source software.
+For QGIS and R, download the versions compatible with your machine's operating system.
 MaxEnt is a Java-based application and runs using various operating systems.
 The procedures shown in this tutorial uses a Mac OSX platform but it should be applicable to other operating systems.

 #### Data
 MaxEnt will require two types of input datasets: